Back into the past

 Risks of public domain registration

 Today, if you do not protect your personal information with privacy protection, you are risking to get bombarded with tons of spam emails and phone calls.
 And these are the most harmless things which can happen.
 If you are a public person, you can get harassed or social engineering techniques can be tested against you.
-If you are running a project for human rights, freedom of speech, expose unlawful behaviour of authorities, one can be even in greater danger with the domain name registered publicly.
+If you are running a project for human rights, freedom of speech, expose unlawful behavior of authorities, one can be even in greater danger with the domain name registered publicly.
 As we said before, public domain registration makes your personal data visible to everybody.

 Any private registration is good?